mrspeiser/passportSequelizeMysqlNode/README.md

 # passportSequelizeMysqlNode
-bioler plate for authenticating with passport.js, sequelize, mysql, and node
+boiler plate for authenticating with passport.js, sequelize, mysql, and node.